 If you are like most people, you will find this experience extremely frustrating.
-As human beings, there are always skills which we do well, and some skills where we don’t do as well.
+As human beings, there are always skills that we do well and some skills where we don’t do as well.
 Focussing on weaknesses brings our fears, insecurity, and anxiety to the fore, and impairs learning and growth.

-In a massive study by Gallup involving 1.2 million employees across 22 organizations in seven industries and 45 countries, it was found that focussing on strengths lead to increased sales, profits, high engagement for employees, and safety.
-By focussing on weaknesses, the true potential of employees where they can shine and do their best work is often neglected.
+In a massive study by Gallup involving 1.2 million employees across 22 organizations in seven industries and 45 countries, it was found that focussing on strengths leads to increased sales, profits, high engagement for employees, and safety.
+By focusing on weaknesses, the true potential of employees where they can shine and do their best work is often neglected.

 Researchers have also found that receiving praise releases dopamine, which is the chemical associated with rewards in our brain.
 Praise basically tells our brain “Do that again.”
 This is why, when good work is praised and recognized, people will tend to do more of the same in the future.